AVADOLearning/moodle-componentmgr/README.md

 ### But it's hard to manage.

-Moodle's modular design not a bad thing, but it can be difficult to manage large scale deployments when your platform is comprised of countless separate modules.
+Moodle's modular design empowers developers to create highly bespoke online learning platforms, but it can become difficult to manage large scale deployments of platforms whuch are comprised of countless separate modules.

 ### Component Manager aims to fix this problem.